Comparison·Jun 15, 2026·7 min read

 Credit scoring tells you the risk of a borrower.
 Credit decisioning tells you what to do about it.
 Zest AI is the strongest US pure-play on the scoring side, with a credible auto-decisioning extension layered on top of an ML model and a deep credit union and US bank book.
 For a US lender who wants a model factory with decisioning bundled around it, Zest is on the shortlist for real reasons.

 Floowed solves a different problem for a different buyer.
 Score-agnostic decisioning that orchestrates whatever score is right for your market.
-Native document intelligence on whatever applicants actually send.
-A credit officer who edits the policy directly in plain English.
-Published pricing and same-week activation.
-If you are a lender in Southeast Asia, Latin America, Africa, or most of Europe, Zest is not the conversation.
+Native document intelligence that reads and analyses whatever applicants actually send, including the paperwork US-built IDPs choke on.
+Credit and risk teams who edit the policy directly in plain English.
+Consumption-based pricing sized to your operation on one short call, and same-week activation.
 If you are a US lender who wants decisioning that is not anchored to one model vendor, Floowed is the alternative the bundled-vendor pitch does not offer.
+If you are a lender anywhere else, Zest is not the conversation and Floowed is.